-The added poles criss-cross all around the tent, creating a more durable structure than a traditional dome tent.
+The added poles crisscrossed the tent, creating a more durable structure than a traditional dome tent.
 They are incredibly stable and can withstand high winds and winter weather.

 Geodesic tents are heavy due to the added poles and also take some time to set up.
-Most commonly, they sleep 4 people and may take all 4 of you to set it up.
-However, these tents are excellent for extended winter camping, so that is a huge bonus.
+Most commonly, they sleep four people and may take all 4 of you to set it up.
+However, these tents are excellent for extended winter camping, which is a huge bonus.